anquanscan/sec-tools/README.md

 [SANS-Security-Policy-Templates](https://github.com/deepanshusood/SANS-Security-Policy-Templates): SANS has developed a set of information security policy templates.
 These are free to use and fully customizable to your company's IT security practices.
 [privacyresources](https://github.com/henryistaken/privacyresources): A list of resources to help me keep track of important news/studies/projects/etc. in the privacy & security world.
 [Secure-Headers](https://github.com/benyaminsalimi/Secure-Headers):  secure header report and best practices config for Apache, Nginx, lighttpd, Cloudflare, netlify
 [protect-yourself](https://github.com/brndnmtthws/protect-yourself): A guide on how to protect your digital assets
+[i2pd](https://github.com/PurpleI2P/i2pd):  🛡 I2P: End-to-End encrypted and anonymous Internet